 I want to make a menorah as a gift for a good friend of mine.
 If, due to design constraints, I cannot make the candle holders vertically uniform, would that be an issue?

-All of that history and tradition resides in your chocolate gelt.
+A lot of history and tradition resides in chocolate Hanukkah gelt.